 - It has been 10 days since you first developed symptoms (or 14 days if you are in long-term residential care or you recently left hospital after treatment for COVID-19)

 If you had symptoms of COVID-19 and you get a negative test result, you should continue to self-isolate until you have not had any symptoms for 48 hours.

 If you have no symptoms but have tested positive because you are a close contact of a confirmed case, you should self-isolate for 10 days from the date of your test.

-If you are a close contact of a confirmed case, you should restrict your movements for 14 days even if you receive a negative COVID-19 test result .
+If you are a close contact of a confirmed case, you should restrict your movements for 14 days even if you receive a negative COVID-19 test result.
 This is because it can take up to 14 days for COVID-19 to show up in your system after you have been exposed to it.
-You will be tested again 7 days after your last contact with the confirmed case.

-If the test results are for a child, you can read about results of a COVID-19 test for a child under the age of 13.
+If the test results are for a child, read about COVID-19 testing for children.